ghiscoding/slickgrid-universal/README.md

 ## Installation
 To get going with this monorepo, you will need to clone the repo and then follow the steps below

-1. Install npm packages with Yarn
-This lib uses Yarn Workspaces and so you need to use Yarn to install all packages
+1. Install npm packages with Yarn since this lib uses Yarn Workspaces and so you need to use Yarn to install all packages
 ```bash
 yarn install
 ```